josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🧿_Observation_Becomes_Intervention/🌹🫏_repeating_2024_dems_shortsightedness.md

 cf Labour

-cd dems bombing the popular campaign in 2016, 2024
+cf dems bombing the popular campaign in 2016, 2024